Countly/countly-sdk-documentation/flutter/next.md

 });
 </code></pre>
 <p>
-  <span>You may also provide additional information when ending an event.
+  You may also provide additional information when ending an event.
 However, in that case, you have to provide the segmentation, count, and sum.
-The default values for those are "null", 1 and 0.</span>
+The default values for those are "null", 1 and 0.
 </p>
-<pre><code class="dart">// Event with Segment, sum and count
+<pre><code class="language-java">// Event with Segment, sum and count
 Countly.instance.events.startEvent("Timed Event With Segment, Sum and Count");

 Timer timer = Timer(new Duration(seconds: 5), () {